 This scholarship was created by the 1989 New Mexico Legislature to assist outstanding New Mexico high school graduates.
-The scholarship covers tuition, books and fees per academic year, excluding lab, and course and fees per academic year, excluding lab, and course fee, and is awarded for four consecutive years.
+The scholarship covers tuition, books and fees per academic year, excluding lab, and course fee, and is awarded for four consecutive years.